2i2c-org/infrastructure/docs/contributing/code-review.md

 In this scenario, there is already-running infrastructure and you are deploying changes to it.

-For modifications to *existing infrastructure*, the suggested workflow is:

-3.
-4. After the change has been successfully performed with `terraform apply`, self-merge your PR.

 To deploy changes, follow these steps:

 1. **Propose changes**.
 Change the codebase and open a PR. **Do not deploy changes yet**.
 Use `terraform plan` rather than `terraform apply` do understand the change before deploying it.